Healer-fuzz/healer-fuzz/docs/glossary_and_clarification_of_terminology.md

 ## “Interesting Test Case”
 Q: "whenever an interesting test case is discovered" What is an "interesting test case"?
 Is this the same point that was previously made about new coverage?

 A: Yes, an interesting test case is a test case that covers new edges/blocks.
 In a fuzzing campaign, the exploration of program states is based on feedback of program behaviors, where coverage is one of the most used metrics.
-For example, if a program executes a previously-unknown code region (basic block) or demonstrates a new control-flow transfer (edge), then the fuzzer stores the input as an interesting test case for further mutation.
+For example, if a program executes a previously-unknown code region (basic block) or demonstrates a new control-flow transfer (edge), then the fuzzer stores the input as an interesting test case for further analysis and mutation.
+Fuzzer can obtain and derive more information of program behaviors by analyzing the saved input, e.g., learning relation between syscalls, as well as generating new test cases that have higher probability to trigger new execution paths by mutating test cases that cover new edges/blocks.
+Therefore, this kind of test case is called “interesting test case”
 # Section 2
 ## Seed Distillation of Moonshine
-Q: Could explain what is seed distillation.
+Q: Could explain what seed distillation is.

 A: Seed distillation is a mechanism for initial seed generation proposed by Moonshine.
 It uses static analysis to extract read-write dependence between syscalls.
 It then collects sequences of executed system calls during the execution of existing test cases.
-Finally, Moonshine distills the collected syscalls with obtained dependencies.
+Finally, Moonshine distills the collected syscall sequences with obtained dependencies.
+Syscalls that do not have read-write dependencies with other calls in the sequence will be removed, which improve the quality of collected sequences.
+Call sequences distilled by the above process can be used as initial seeds for kernel Fuzzer.

-Different from Moonshine, HEALER learns the influence relations between syscalls with dynamic learning and guides the generation and mutation with learned relations.
+Different from Moonshine, HEALER learns the influence relations between syscalls with dynamic learning and guides the generation and mutation with learned relations during the whole fuzzing campaign.

 ## Purpose of Including QEMU

 Q: "combining AFL and QEMU’s full-system simulation."
 What is the purpose of including Qemu?

-A: The QEMU full system simulation is used to run the kernel because the kernel runs in privileged mode.
+A: The QEMU full system simulation is used to run the kernel because the kernel runs in privileged mode and manages the hardwares.
 Since an OS kernel interacts directly with the hardware, it is impossible to fuzz OS kernels as normal programs.
 Therefore, we simulate the hardware with QEMU and communicate with it via shared memory and virtualized network interface cards.

 ## Subject of “Guide”
 Q: "kernel to consume and guides" It is not clear what is the subject of "guides".
 Maybe it is "driver", but that is quite far away in the rather complicated sentence.

 A: The original sentence, subject of ‘kernel to consume and guide’ is the driver.
-We are sorry for the long and complicated original sentence (“Then, a fuzzing driver is utilized to decode the inputs generated by AFL for the kernel to consume and guides the fuzzing process.”).
+We are sorry for the long and complicated original sentence (“Then, a fuzzing driver is utilized to decode the inputs generated by AFL for the kernel to consume and guide the fuzzing process.”).
 The sentence should be polished as:

 “ To fuzz a kernel with AFL, the fuzzer injects an agent process to the guest virtual machine.
 The agent process communicates with the outside fuzzer, receives the message sent from the fuzzer, decodes them into a sequence of syscalls, and issues the syscalls to the kernel accordingly.
 Furthermore, it also performs bookkeeping functions to drive the fuzzing loop.”